SepulchralVerdigris/path2victory/Base Game.md

 * The [Proficiency without Level](https://2e.aonprd.com/Rules.aspx?ID=1370) variant rule applies, which makes fights between creatures of very different levels still viable.

-* All creatures get two actions (called “action points” in *Path 2 Victory*) instead of three on their turn, which makes the game quicker and reduces maximum movement by a third, allowing for a smaller play area.
+* By default, creatures get two actions (called “action points” in *Path 2 Victory*) instead of three on their turn, which makes the game quicker and reduces maximum movement by a third, allowing for a smaller play area.

 * A round consists of players alternating activating creatures (or groups of creatures) until all creatures have acted, at which point the round ends and a new one begins.

-* Conditions have been simplified, and by default creatures loses every condition at the end of their turn.
+* Conditions have been simplified, and by default creatures lose every condition at the end of their turn.

 * Damage can be of multiple types (5 fire and poison damage, for example).